UniSACyber/S3FS/README.md

         <img src="graphics/walker.png" alt="ISL Connectivity Matrix for interval 7" width="400">
     </p>
 - **SDN Network Simulation:** The simulation is based on a Software Defined Networking (SDN) architecture, where the network control plane is separated from the data forwarding elements.
 This allows for flexible configuration and management of the satellite network through programmable switches called OpenFlow switches.
 The framework utilizes the Mininet network simulation tool.
 - **Dynamic Inter-Satellite Links (ISL):** The framework dynamically creates ISLs based on the relative positions of satellites in orbit, ensuring that communication links are established only when necessary for data exchange between satellites and ground stations.
-The connectivity between the network nodes (i.e., the satellites and the ground station), represented as adjacency metrices between the networks nodes, across all the simulation intervals is available as a 3D numpy array in the repository (`isldata.npy`).
+The connectivity between the network nodes (i.e., the satellites and the ground station), represented as adjacency metrices between the networks nodes, across all the simulation intervals is available as a 3D numpy array in the repository (`walker_delta_20.npy`).

    - This ISL connectivity data has a reduced per-minute resolution and therefore has a (21 x 21 x 1441) shape and contains binary values indicating whether an ISL exists between two nodes at a given interval.
 The graphic below shows an example ISL connectivity matrix for a single simulation interval.
     <p align="center">